clairedavid/intro_to_ml/basics/lin_reg_3_gradient_descent_1d.md

   name: costSignDirection
   width: 90%
 ---
- .
-The sign of the cost function's derivative changes for two different parameter values either lower (left) or greater (right) than the parameter value for which the cost function is minimized.
+: The sign of the cost function's derivative changes for two different parameter values either lower (left) or greater (right) than the parameter value for which the cost function is minimized.
  <sub>Image from the author</sub>
  ```

 If our parameter is randomly picked on the left side of the U-shaped parabola, the partial derivatives will be negative.
-As the learning rate is always positive, the incremental update $-\alpha \frac{d}{d \theta} J(\theta)$ will thus be positive.
+As the learning rate is always positive, the incremental update $-\alpha \frac{d}{d \theta} C(\theta)$ will thus be positive.
 We will add an increment to our parameter.
 At the next iteration, we will have a new parameter $\theta$ closer to the one we look for.
 The reverse goes with the other side of the curve: with a positive derivative, we will decrease our parameter and slide to the left.
 All the time we go 'downhill' towards the minimum.

 (linReg:GraphVisGD)=
 ## Graphical Visualization